TheJare/stardust-48k/README.md

 # Stardust rebuilt

-This little project tries to recover a reasonable version of the source code for our game Stardust, to celebrate the 30 years since its original release back in 1987.
+This little project tries to reverse engineer a reasonable version of the source code for our game Stardust, to celebrate the 30 years since its original release for 8-bit computers back in 1987.

-We have focused on the Sinclair ZX Spectrum version of the game.
-We ported it to the Amstrad CPC, while other people did the MSX, C-64 and eventual PC versions.
-But doing this for the Spectrum is work enough.
+We have focused on the Sinclair ZX Spectrum version of the game, which was the main version we created back then.
+We originally ported it to the Amstrad CPC, while other people did the MSX, C-64 and eventual PC versions.
+But doing this project for the Spectrum is work enough.
+The intro and the entire on-foot second stage of the game also fell outside the scope of this effort.

-The authors wish to dedicate this project to the memory of Javier Cano.
-Rest in peace, our beloved mentor.
+The authors wish to dedicate this project to the memory of our beloved mentor and producer Javier Cano, and to Alfonso Azpiri, the unforgettable artist who created the cover for Stardust and many other games.
+Rest in peace.

+Also thank to Roberto Carlos Fernandez, who many years ago made me promise I'd give him a printed copy of the sources.
+That copy is buried in some box in storage somewhere, and we'd rather do this than go search for it.

+The authors of the original game have all given permission to make this project public.

 ## How was this done?